Earworm of the day: The rhyme of Fair Maid Lilliard (see below), Midnight Feast by Lal Waterson

 From the grave on top of the hill you can clearly see North (backwards) and South (forwards) to the Cheviots and the English border.

-From Liliard's Edge, we walked for miles gently downhill, with the Waterloo monument at Peniel Heugh to our left, a monument to yet another battle, but this one far away.
+From Liliard's Edge, we walked for miles gently downhill, with the Waterloo monument at Peniel Heugh to our left, a monument to yet another more remote battle.

-Crossing a minor road we started down the south facing slopes of the Teviot valley and into a warm, earth-scented, bluebell-filled wood to the grounds of Monteviot House with a detour for ice-cream at Harestanes Visitor Centre.
+Crossing a minor road we started down the south facing slopes of the Teviot valley and into a warm, earth-scented, bluebell-filled wood to the grounds of Monteviot House.
+The air was warm and this was the first time I had been in a bluebell wood for a very long time indeed.
+I had forgotten the brilliance and the scent.
+As we descended further, the paths filled up with people wandering, standing, chatting, and just generally dawdling.
+We decided on a detour for ice-cream at Harestanes Visitor Centre.
 The cafe here is also dog-friendly although it was so hot that we sat outside.

 After Harestanes, the Way is well-marked and takes you on a circuitous route the long way around the edge of the grounds of Monteviot House.
 The grounds do have some magificent trees!
 Eventually you reach the banks of the Teviot and cross it via a very narrow, swaying, springy, shoogly footbridge.